 - Identify expected outcomes for the patient related to the potential treatment and nursing management.

-Registered nurses, registered midwives and other health professionals working in primary health care, community and acute settings.
+Registered nurses, registered midwives and other healthcare professionals working in primary health, community and acute settings.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.